-From the #1 New York Times best-selling author of This Book Is Anti-Racist, Tiffany Jewell, with art by Eisner-nominated illustrator Nicole Miles, The Antiracist Kid is the essential illustrated chapter book guide to antiracism for empowering the young readers in your life!
+From the #1 New York Times bestselling author of This Book Is Anti-Racist, Tiffany Jewell, with art by Eisner-nominated illustrator Nicole Miles, The Antiracist Kid is the essential illustrated guide to antiracism for empowering the young readers in your life!

 What is racism?
 What is antiracism?
 Why are both important to learn about?
-In this book, systemic racism and the antiracist tools to fight it are easily accessible to the youngest readers.
+In this book, systemic racism and the antiracist tools to fight it are easily accessible to young readers.

 In three sections, this must-have guide explains: